-2.5 Reclaiming of VAT prior to Registration
+2.5 Treatment of input tax incurred prior to Registration

 Tax incurred on goods or services purchased prior to a business registering for VAT is not claimable or deductible as input tax.

 However, a supplier is expected to charge VAT on stock available at registration.